anaisbetts/RxUIBlog/rxuiblog.markdown

 A difficult problem - preventing concurrent identical requests
 --------------------------------------------------------------

-Furthermore, QueuedAsyncMRUCache solves a tricky problem as well: let's revisit the previous example.
+Furthermore, ObservableAsyncMRUCache solves a tricky problem as well: let's revisit the previous example.
 As we walk the list of messages, we will asynchronously issue WebRequests.
 Imagine a message list where every message is from the same user: